christopherdurr/booknotes/blockchain.md

 Writing a simple contract is easy, especially if you are using a specific smart contract language

-mart oracles contain a real-world representation of information, such as an identity, an address, or a certificate, and they could also have agent-like property that directs the smart contract to behave in a certain way.
+Smart oracles contain a real-world representation of information, such as an identity, an address, or a certificate, and they could also have agent-like property that directs the smart contract to behave in a certain way.

 Examples: Netki, OneName, BitID, Identifi.